bfortuner/ml-glossary/docs/glossary.rst

 .. _glossary_neural_networks:

 Neural Networks
-  A model that, taking inspiration from the brain, is composed of layers (at least one of which is hidden) consisting of simple connected units or neurons followed by nonlinearities.
-  It can be trained to recognize patterns.
-Neurons in each layer learn increasingly abstract representations of the data.
+  Neural Networks are mathematical algorithms modeled after the brain's architecture, designed to recognize patterns and relationships in data.

 .. _glossary_normalization: